AdobeDocs/experience-platform.en/help/access-control/abac/permission-manager/overview.md

 You can narrow down your search by selecting specific resources, actions, and sandboxes.

-To access [!UICONTROL Permission Manager] for [!DNL Adobe Experience Platform], you must be an administrator for an organization that subscribes to [!DNL Adobe Experience Platform].
+To access [!UICONTROL Permission Manager] for [!DNL Experience Platform], you must be an administrator for an organization that has access to Platform.
 While Adobe allows for customizable administrator hierarchies inside your organization, you must be a product administrator for the [!DNL Adobe Experience Platform].
 For further details, refer to the Adobe Help Center article on [administration roles](https://helpx.adobe.com/enterprise/using/admin-roles.html).

 Log in to [Adobe Experience Platform](https://experience.adobe.com/) using your [!DNL Adobe] credentials.
 After logging in, you will see the **[!UICONTROL Overview]** page for your organization.
 This page displays the products to which your organization is subscribed.
 To launch the attribute-based access control workspace for platform integration, select **[!UICONTROL Permissions]**.